 Preliminary Results

-Using completed cohort fertility for data from the HFD, Figures 1-4 show how pace and shape of fertility have developed for different cohorts over time across countries with data available across the full age range from 12 to 55.
+Figures 1-4 show how pace and shape of fertility have developed for different cohorts over time across countries with data available across the full age range from 12 to 55.

 FIGURE1

 Though the linear relationship P= τ (0.5-S) holds true, Figure 1 shows that within countries the relationship between pace and shape can strongly diverge from linear for a range of countries.